Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: The Proposed Method

 To optimize a $Q$-function that can guide the agent to make proper decisions on each context without being adversely affected by catastrophic interference, we combine Eqs. \eqref{eq:dqn_loss} and \eqref{eq:distillation_loss} to form a joint optimization framework.
 Namely, we solve the catastrophic interference problem by the following optimization objective:

-where $\lambda\in[0,1]$ is a coefficient to control the trade-off between the plasticity and stability of the neural network.
+where $\lambda\in[0,1]$ is a coefficient to control the trade-off between the stability and plasticity of the neural network.

-The complete procedure is described in Algorithm \ref{alg:CDaKD}.
-The proposed method learns the value function and context division policy in parallel.
+The complete procedure is described in Algorithm \ref{alg:IQ}.
+The proposed method performs the context division in parallel to the training process without requiring additional data.
 For network training, to reduce the correlations with the target and ensure the stability of model training, the target network parameter $\theta^-$ is only updated by the $Q$-network parameter $\theta$ every $C$ steps and is held fixed between individual updates, as in DQN \cite{mnih2015human}.
-Similarly, we also adopt fixed target context centroids ($\hat{\mathcal{C}}$) to avoid the instability of RL training caused by constantly updated context centroids ($\mathcal{C}$).
+Similarly, we also adopt fixed target context centroids ($\hat{\mathcal{C}}$) to avoid a small amount of instability of states assignment step introduced by constantly updated context centroids ($\mathcal{C}$).
 To simplify the model implementation, we set the updating frequency of the target context centroids to be consistent with the target network.